 GoPro has unveiled the latest in a long-line of high-end action cameras.
 The GoPro Hero 10 Black is an updated design of the GoPro Hero 9, but packs in better and more powerful brains.

-The updated version of the company’s custom processor, called the GP2 is primal to the new camera’s capabilities.
-This has not only enabled high frame-rate recording at high resolutions, but also better stabilization and higher speed on all-round performance.
+The updated version of the company’s custom processor, called the GP2 is primal to the new camera’s capabilities, something we’d wish to have on the DJI Osmo Action that we reviewed a while ago.
+This has not only enabled high frame-rate recording at high resolutions but also better stabilization and higher speed on all-around performance.

 The camera can shoot at an incredible 5.3K resolution at 60 frames-per-second or 4K resolution at a massive 120 frames-per-second.
 That means 4K resolution 4x slow-motion video.
 Alternatively, if you want to go slower, there’s 2.7K resolution at a 240 frames-per-second (or 8x).